General Internet Safety

 Since every teacher and school uses available resources on the internet differently, we have deployed tools within the schools to give the schools greater control of available resources as they deem fit for the students within their school.

-HOW DOES THE DISTRICT FILTER INTERNET SEARCH ENGINES and OTHER ONLINE MEDIA?
+HOW DOES THE DISTRICT FILTER INTERNET SEARCH ENGINES AND OTHER ONLINE MEDIA?

 Because most internet search engines and other online media utilize encryption, WCSD's filters are unable to view and filter searches on those sites.
 Because of this, WCSD takes advantage of any services that offered by the individual sites.
 For example, WCSD uses Google's Enforced Safe Search, Youtube for Schools, and Microsoft's Bing in the Classroom.
 These services, albeit fully encrypted give WCSD some ability to control the content that is delivered through them.
 Google's Enforced Safe Search and Microsoft's Bing in the Classroom give WCSD the ability to toggle a Safe Search flag.
 In that particular case, WCSD is unable to determine what content is appropriate, and has to rely fully on Google and Microsoft to make those determinations.
 Youtube for Schools allows us some additional controls, in which we can add to the acceptable list, but the default list is not modifiable by WCSD.
 Because these services use TLS Encryption and the Google Chromebooks and other Chrome browsers are Pinned to Google's master certificate, we are unable to provide any more extensive filtering than what is provided through these methods.